tpcofficial/almace-scaffolding/_app/_posts/note/2021-03-08-an-overview-on-object-oriented-programming.md

 ## Encapsulation

-Encapsulation is about protecting certain contents of an initialised class, an ***object***.
+Encapsulation is about protecting certain contents of an initialised class, an **_object_**.

-- The "bundling of data with the methods that operate on and restrict direct access to it"
+* The "bundling of data with the methods that operate on and restrict the direct access to it"
-- Is used to hide value sor states of an obejct
+* Is used to hide the values or states of an object
-- Encapsulised attributes should only be accessible or changable by the methods provided by the **object**
+* Encapsulated attributes should only be accessible or changeable by the methods provided by the **object**
-- Keeps data related to an **object** safe- can't be accidentally modified by other methods
+* Keeps data related to an **object** safe- can't be accidentally modified by other methods
-- Protected attributes act like a variable/attribute stored locally somewhere else, attempting to access it will return an error/exception in the implementation like it doesn't exist (unless accessed through the method required)
+* Protected attributes act like a variable/attribute stored locally somewhere else, attempting to access it will return an error/exception in the implementation like it doesn't exist (unless accessed through the method required)

 Implementation:

-- You must supply methods if you want an objects internal attributes to be read/written
+* You must supply methods if you want an objects internal attributes to be read/written
-- An objects methods are usually public, not private
+* An object's methods are usually public, not private
-- The methods are the part of of the same object, so it's private attributes are available
+* The methods are the part of the same object, so it's private attributes are available
-- Every language has it's own unique way to implement protected members
+* Every language has it's own unique way to implement protected members

 ```python